bevyengine/rfcs/rfcs/45-stageless.md

 If this RFC is merged and this design is implemented, we expect most of the problems that encouraged it to vanish.
 So rather than port pieces of the existing API, we think it's better to start fresh with a basic state machine and see what patterns emerge and what their limits are.
-If, after migration, a significant number of users are still turning towards a plugin to get the lost stack functionality, we can consider upstreaming it again.
+If, after migration, a significant number of users are still turning towards a plugin to recover the lost stack functionality, we can consider upstreaming it again.

-We think a stack-based state machine would be trivial to implement though (i.e. a loop inside an exclusive system).
+A stack-based state machine should be trivial to implement though (i.e. with a loop inside the exclusive system).

-As for `OnUpdate(X)`... it's interactions with `OnEnter(X)` were non-intuitive.
+As for `OnUpdate(X)`... it's interaction with `OnEnter(X)` was non-intuitive.
-Users often just wanted to condition systems to only run at their scheduled spots if a certain state was active.
+Users often just wanted systems to run in their normal spots, but just when a certain state was active.
 That is very simple to do now (see example below), so having a system set for this that you can only put in one spot seemed pointless.

 ```rust
 fn main() {